 Wilderness Survival: Requirment 5 “put together a personal survival kit and explain how each item in it could be useful”

 This program is designed for Scouts who really want to catch their limit.
 Lake Murray is well known for its opportunities to fish.
-This program includes an early morning trip out with a professional stripper guide.
-Another trip out will be fly fishing on the Saluda River for trout below the Lake Murray dam.
 The Scouts will clean and cook some of the fish some of their catch.
 When the Scouts return from morning fishing they will work on requirements for Fish & Wildlife Management.
 A conservation project is also part of the curriculum.

 Merit Badges: Fishing, Fly-Fishing, Fish & Wildlife Management.
 Scouts that successfully complete this program will earn the rare Complete Angler badge issued by the BSA’s National Fishing Task Force.
 The program is the same in Session 1 and Session 2.